TeddouX/Noctis/README.md

 # Unknown Engine: a simplistic game engine
 /!\ In developement
 Trying to reach a ratio of at least 1 comment for 10 lines of code (currently 1/15.3, 227 comments for 3480 loc).
+Linux support will not come for a long moment.

 ### Credits
 - [Assimp](https://github.com/assimp/assimp) - The official Open-Asset-Importer-Library